 When we needed Harry Potter invitations for a Harry Potter birthday party, it was a no-brainer that I’d just make them myself.
-I’ve already made Cars invitations, Moana invitations and even Beauty And The Beast Invitations.
-Now I look forward to birthday parties so I can make more!
+Not only would I be able to customize them however I wanted but I’d also save a few dollars, which I could then put towards Harry Potter gifts instead.

 Harry Potter Invitations

-There are two versions of these Harry Potter invitations.
+I’ve made several versions of these Harry Potter birthday invitations.
 The first is the simplest.
 You just print the invitations and fill in the party information by hand with a black Sharpie or other permanent marker.
-Just use this template if those are the ones you want.
+Just use this template if you want to fill it out by hand.

-If you want to customize your invitations online, then print them out, you can do that too!
+If you want to fill out your invitations online, then print them out, you can do that too!
 Just add the party information using your new Harry Potter font (or any other font you like).
+I used this Harry P font from Dafont.
 Here’s an example…

-I don’t usually make matching envelopes but I saw the perfect owl image on Etsy and had to have it.
+I don’t usually make matching envelopes but after I saw the perfect owl image on Etsy, I went ahead and made envelopes too.

 You may want to try printing a test envelope first, to be sure you’ve got the settings just how you want them.
 That way you can make adjustments if needed.